 What Tenants and Landlords Should Do First

-The first few steps matter a lot.
-Quick action can keep a small bed bug problem from becoming a bigger one.
+The first few steps are critical.
+Quick action stops a small bed bug problem from growing.

 Report the Problem Fast

-Tenants should report signs of bed bugs right away.
-This may include bites, bloodstains on sheets, or bugs near the bed.
+Tenants should report signs of bed bugs right away, such as bites, bloodstains on sheets, or visible bugs near the bed, so you can address the issue before it spreads to other units.

 Schedule an Inspection

-Once the problem is reported, an inspection should be set up as soon as possible.
-A pest management professional or exterminator can confirm the problem and check nearby areas.
+Once a tenant reports the problem, schedule an inspection right away so a pest management professional or exterminator can confirm the bed bug infestation and inspect nearby areas.

 Follow Prep Instructions

-Before treatment, tenants may need to wash clothing, bag items, and reduce clutter.
-These steps help make bed bug extermination more effective.
+Before treatment, tenants may need to wash clothing, seal items in plastic bags, and reduce clutter.
+Follow the exterminator’s instructions to support bed bug extermination.

 How to Document and Respond to an Infestation

-Good records can protect both sides.
+Good records protect both sides.
 They also make the response more organized.

 Keep Written Records

-Save all emails, texts, letters, and notices about the bed bug infestation.
-This shows when the problem was reported and what steps were taken.
+Save all emails, texts, letters, and notices about the bed bug infestation to show when you reported the problem and what steps you and the landlord took.
+These records help if you need legal advice later.

 Take Photos and Notes